 Take a Beer Tour in a Swiss Pinzgauer

 Some of the breweries on the tour are Stone, Iron Fist, Mother Earth, Breakwater, Port, Aztec, Lost Abbey, Lattitude 33, Ballast Point, Green Flash, Alesmith and Hess Brewing.
 You’ll even have a BBQ lunch (on the downtown tour, it’s from Phil’s BBQ, a local institution).

 Drive Your Own Speedboat

 This experience is suitable for first-time boaters.
 Two-way communication systems allow boats to communicate with the guide.
 Boats can carry up to 3 people.
-You can buy San Diego Speed Boat Adventures tickets at a discounted price through aRes Travel.
+Book directly through Speedboat Adventures.